inspiredminds/contao-facebook-login/README.md

 ![Facebook Login settings](https://github.com/inspiredminds/contao-facebook-login/raw/master/facebook-login-settings.png)

+Then make your App public under _App Review_.

 ### Contao configuration

 After creating the Facebook App, you need to set the Facebook App ID and Facebook App Secret.
 You can define these either in the website root or in the system settings.
 Use the former if you are using a multidomain setup.